espy/hoodie-plugin-tutorial/README.md

 ## Prerequisites

 All you need to write a Hoodie plugin is a running Hoodie app.
 Your plugin lives directly in the app's `node_modules` directory and must be referenced in its `package.json`, just like any other npm module.
 You don't have to register and maintain it as an npm module once it is complete, but we'd like to be able to use npm's infrastructure for finding and installing Hoodie plugins, so we'd also like to encourage you to use it as well.
+See further down for how this needs to look exactly.

 ### The Hoodie Architecture